RiskBazaar/obips/michaelfolkson-risk-contract.md

 Although the protocol at this stage is primarily built for decentralized e-commerce, it is broadly agreed that a longer term aim should be to build a protocol for decentralized trade which would include the ability to enter into risk contracts.
 A _risk contract_ is defined as "a contract that pays out conditional on the occurrence of a future event".

-We propose that there are additions made to the protocol such that applications/clients can be built on top that enable risk contracts.
+We propose that there are additions made to the protocol such that applications/clients can be built that enable risk contracts.

-The primary addition would be to allow two individuals to fund the multi-signature address rather than just one individual in the e-commerce example.
+The primary additions would be:

+1) Allow two individuals to fund the multi-signature address rather than just one individual in the e-commerce example.

+2) Add the ability to cancel and/or negotiate a contract before sending funds to the multi-signature address.
+Unlike e-commerce listings drafted by vendors and presented to potential buyers, risk contracts will require more back and forth before coming to a bilateral agreement

+(invitation to tender, invitation to purchase)

  The scope of the OBIP could also expand to adding fields to the contract JSON that can be switched on/off depending on whether the use case is an e-commerce transaction or a risk contract.

  +
  +## Motivation